emqx/cloud-docs/en_US/deployments/tls_ssl.md

 This feature is only available for the Dedicated plan.
 :::

-EMQX Cloud Dedicated deployment recommends customized certificate validation and provides both one-way/two-way TLS/SSL.
+EMQX Platform Dedicated deployment recommends customized certificate validation and provides both one-way/two-way TLS/SSL.
 This section introduces the certification validation, including instructions on how to configure the TSL/SSL protocol in your deployment and test if the configuration is successful.

 The following table provides an overview of different requirements for certifications in one-way and two-way authentication modes.